There are a number of steps in order to become a certified Alaska Master Gardener:

-Step 1: Complete the Alaska Master Gardener Online Course.
-After you complete the course, you will recieve a certificate of completion.
+Step 1: Complete the Alaska Master Gardener Course.

 Step 3: While you are working on your volunteer hours, you'll need to keep track of the date, location, what you did, number of hours you spent doing it, and the number of people you reached.
 You will need this information to complete step 4.

 Step 5: Next, you will receive a patch and a certificate in the mail and you will officially be an Alaska Master Gardener!
 Congratulations!

 Here are some ways to fulfill your volunteer service:

 - Post on the Alaska Master Gardener Facebook Page (First, you must complete these trainings: Module 1